 - That Jenks students have performed more than 200 hours of community service.

-- That through the course of the program 20 meetings are held for leadership training.
+- That through the course of the program 20 hours are dedicated to leadership training.

-The application process is open to all Boston College freshmen, sophomores, and juniors from all schools.
-The goal is to admit 20-25 students ion the program.
+This program is open to all Boston College freshmen, sophomores, and juniors from all schools.
+The goal is to admit 20-25 students into the program.
 Attend an information session to learn more about the program, meet the directors, and get information about the application process.